joelwk/chanscope-knowledge-agents/README.md

 ## Integration with Agentic Systems

-The Knowledge Agent is designed to serve as a backend for AI agents and agentic systems through its API layer:
+The Chanscope Retrieval is designed to serve as a backend for AI agents and agentic systems through its API layer:

 ### Agent Integration Patterns
 - **Direct API Consumption**: Agents can directly query the API endpoints